RiotGames/cinq-docs/source/overview/backend.rst

 Because of this, we have decided to delete contents of a bucket by using lifecycle policies.
 The steps the auditor takes when deleting buckets are:

-1. Check to see if the bucket has any objects/versions. `If it's empty, delete the bucket. <https://github.com/RiotGames/cinq-auditor-required-tags/blob/ce577088219ad3a868babdc3d9e4cfeb02ff4329/cinq_auditor_required_tags/providers.py#L162>`__
+1. Check to see if the bucket has any objects/versions.
+If it's empty, delete the bucket .

-2. If the bucket is not empty, iterate through the lifecycle policies to `see if our policy is applied. <https://github.com/RiotGames/cinq-auditor-required-tags/blob/ce577088219ad3a868babdc3d9e4cfeb02ff4329/cinq_auditor_required_tags/providers.py#L180>`__
+2. If the bucket is not empty, iterate through the lifecycle policies to see if our policy is applied.

-3. If the lifecycle policy does not exist, `apply the lifecycle policy to delete data. <https://github.com/RiotGames/cinq-auditor-required-tags/blob/ce577088219ad3a868babdc3d9e4cfeb02ff4329/cinq_auditor_required_tags/providers.py#L188>__`
+3. If the lifecycle policy does not exist, apply the lifecycle policy to delete data .

-4. If a bucket policy to prevent s3:PutObject and s3:GetObject does not exist on the bucket, `apply that policy. <https://github.com/RiotGames/cinq-auditor-required-tags/blob/ce577088219ad3a868babdc3d9e4cfeb02ff4329/cinq_auditor_required_tags/providers.py#L201>__`
+4. If a bucket policy to prevent s3:PutObject and s3:GetObject does not exist on the bucket, apply that policy.

 This covers a few different edge cases, most notably it allows the auditor to continuously run against the same bucket with re-applying the same policies, even if the bucket contains terabytes of data.
 Applying